nguyendunghy/NearestNeighborSearch/Readme.md

 `--metric`: The metric used for data analysis.
 Allowed values: "l2", "cosine"

 `--model_name_or_path` : The name of the model to use encoding text to vector

+`--server`: Choose a backend that construct index.
+Gpu is fast in some times.
+Choices ['cpu','gpu'].